Who should buy the Saucony Guide 15

 Saucony-Guide-15-tongue-thickness.JPG

-Some of the reviewers find the inner mesh so incredibly comfortable that they could wear the shoe without socks.
+We found the inner mesh so incredibly comfortable that we could wear the shoe without socks.
 No issues with hot spots or rubbing.

-We measured the forefoot width at 95.3 mm which is near the average of running shoes (98.7 mm).
+As for the toebox, we measured the forefoot width at 95.3 mm which is a couple of millimetres narrower than the average of road running shoes.
 It is just right for normal-to-narrow feet but might be snug for a wide footer.
-Luckily, the Guide 15 is available in Wide.
+Luckily, the Guide 15 is available in a wide option.

 Saucony-Guide-15-fit.JPG